-The composition of the Master programmes Integrated Product Design, Design for Interaction and Strategic Product Design, is laid down in appendix 1, Articles 2a, 3a and 4a.
+1. The composition of the Master programmes Integrated Product Design, Design for Interaction and Strategic Product Design, is laid down in appendix 1, Articles 2a, 3a and

+4a.
 The specialisations to the Master programmes are laid down in the appendix 1, Articles 2aa, 3aa and 4aa.
 The composition of the Master programmes IPD and SPD variant for engineers is laid down in the Articles 2aaa and 4aaa.
 Teaching will be provided in the manner as described in the Study Guide.

 - 2 Each Master's programme starts twice each year, in September and in February.
 The Master's IPD and SPD variant for engineers is offered only in the first semester (September) of the academic year. - 3.
 The Master's degree audit forms part of the programme.
-Each Master's programme has a total study load of 120 credits (EC).
-When a student follows two Master programmes at TU Delft at the same time, he must obtain at least 60 additional and unique credits on top of a complete Master programme of 120 credits. - 4.
+Each Master's programme has a total study load of 120 credits (EC). - 4.
 It is not permitted for any course in the Master examination programme to have been part of the bachelor degree programme on the basis of which the student was admitted to the programme.
 If a compulsory course in the examination programme was already completed in the aforementioned bachelor degree programme, the Board of Examiners will designate an alternative course in its place.
 If an elective course in the examination programme was already completed in the aforementioned bachelor degree programme, the student must choose an alternative elective course. - 5.
 The Master's degree audit is concluded with a graduation project.
 This project demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme.